 This task is to detect relation triplets (i.e. <subject,predicate,object>) of interest and spatio-temporally localize the subject and object of each detected relation triplet using bounding-box trajectories.
 For each testing video, we compute Average Precision to evaluate the detection performance and rank according to the mean AP over all the testing videos.

 This challenge is a team-based competition.
 Each team can have one or more members, and an individual cannot be a member of multiple teams.
-To register, please create an account and form teams in the submission server.
+To register, please first create an account and form teams in the submission website, and then fill in the Google Form for the following notifications.
+Please remember to submit the Google Form before Registration close (June 7).
 More guides to the usage of the server can be found in FAQs.
 Note that each team must select a final submission in the server before the submission deadline, and we will conduct a final evaluation based on the selection.

-At the end of the challenge, all teams will be ranked based on the objective evaluation metrics, and the leaderboard of both tasks will be public on this website.
-To be eligible for ACM MM'20 grand challenge award competition, each team need further submit a 4-page overview paper (plus 1-page reference) to the conference's grand challenge track.
+At the end of the challenge, all teams will be ranked based on the objective evaluation metrics, and the leaderboard of main task will be public on this website.
+To be eligible for ACM MM'21 grand challenge award competition, each team need further submit a 4-page overview paper (plus 1-page reference) to the conference's grand challenge track.
 The top three teams in terms of both the solution novelty and the ranking in the main task will receive award certificates.

 For general information about this challenge, please contact: